letierney/jemison-playbook/docs/our-club/clubhouse.md

 ### Meeting Rooms
 We have a non-bookable 4 person meeting room insisde our private office space.
 This is available on a 'first come, first serve' basis.

-Meeting rooms are bookable in bloc for certain meetings and use cases, but are pricey!
-If you need a space for an event or workshop then please contact Carissa to understand the need and options.
+For more formal, or whole day meetings, you can either request full use of the Clubhouse by requesting other ANDis not to come in (with ample notice), or booking an alternative meeting room in bloc or elsewhere.
+Meeting rooms are bookable in bloc, but are pricey!

-*Carissa* - do we want to establish a process for this?
+If you need a space for an event or workshop then please contact Laura to understand the need, budget, and options on a case-by-case basis.

 ### Multifaith Room
 The multifaith room is located in the building's basement and is named the 'Contemplation Room'.
 If you would like to access this space then you will need to email bloc at [bloc.reception@bruntwood.co.uk](mailto:bloc.reception@bruntwood.co.uk?subject=Contemplation%20Room%20Booking%20Request) with the following information: